NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/HPSS.rst

    hsi get -p /full_local/path/new_name : /BMC/testproj/myid/work/local_file

 .. rubric:: Listing the Contents of an HPSS Directory using HSI
-   :name: listing-the-contents-of-an-hpss-directory-using-hsi

 To list the contents of the directory /BMC/testproj